dizmo/functions-trace/README.md

 # @dizmo/functions-trace

-Provides a `@trace` decorator, which traces each method invocation for all methods of a class via a global `CONSOLE` object, which is by default directs to the standard `console`.
+Provides a `@trace` decorator, which traces each method invocation for all methods of a class via a global `CONSOLE` object, which is by default is the standard `console`.
 Further, a `@traceable` decorator is provided, which can selective enable (or disable) the tracing of a particular class method.

-Tracing is *only* performed, when the global `TRACE` variable is set to `true`.
-It is also possible to set `TRACE` to a number, in which case the tracing is deferred by the corresponding amount of milli-seconds.
+Tracing is applied *only*, when the global `TRACE` variable is set to `true`.
+It is also possible to set `TRACE` to a number, in which case tracing is deferred by the corresponding amount of milliseconds.
 Also, setting it to `0` will imply, that the invocations will be logged as soon as possible - however still asynchronously.

 ## Usage